Swedish submarine incidents: After the cold war

-Conspiracy theory
+Alternative theory

-Ola Tunander attributes the majority of these incursions to be of NATO origin:
+Swedish researcher Ola Tunander attributes the majority of these incursions to be of NATO origin:

-It should however be noted that Ola Tunander has largely been discredited as a conspiracy theorist after claims that Anders Behring Breivik was an Israeli agent, as well as claims of a deep state existing in the United States, implying that terror attacks in the US were carried out as false flag operations.

-Mattias Göransson, the author of the book “The Bear Comes”, which details previously suspected submarine violations that in hindsight proved to be something else, such as minke whales or shoals of fish, described the 2014 submarine chase as a “political meltdown”.
+Mattias Göransson, the author of the book “The Bear Comes”, which details previously suspected submarine violations that in hindsight proved to be something else, such as minks or shoals of fish, described the 2014 submarine chase as a “political meltdown”.

 He said the Swedish media had “about ten thousand chances” to learn to be more critical of claims of foreign powers’ submarines in Swedish waters.
 He said: “Over the past 40 years, about the same number of underwater intrusions were reported by the population.
 Despite this, the Navy has failed to present a single bit of sustainable proof of a single conscious Russian submarine infringement.”

 Cultural influence

 The incursions during 1982 and 1983 form a basis for the plot of The Troubled Man (Den orolige mannen), the final Kurt Wallander novel written by Swedish author Henning Mankell and published in 2009.
 Mankell considered the incursions to be one of the worst scandals in Swedish political history.
 Mankell's play Politik debuted in autumn 2010 and dealt with the submarine incidents.

 In 1984 a Finn living in Sweden published the satirical Finnish novel Probable Submarine (Todennäköinen sukellusvene) under the pen-name Klaus Viking.
 The work was later translated to Swedish as Sannolik u-båt by Paul Jansson.
 The novel is an examination of Swedish culture and politics as seen through the eyes of a Finnish immigrant who takes it upon himself to create some excitement by constructing a sham submarine and towing it through a restricted military area of the archipelago.
 It reflects a certain degree of amusement with which some segments of Sweden's neighbor populations regarded the country's recurrent searches for submarine violations of its territorial integrity.